Homework 8: MiniScheme F, G & H

 False

-Make sure you have written additional tests for the parser that address letrec.
+Make sure you have written additional tests for the parser that address letrec as well as tests testing the evaluation of recursive functions.

 Congratulations!
 You have reached the end of Homework 8 and should have a working MiniScheme that supports recursion.
 This is quite a feat!